 Child custody and support.

-Generally, California prefers to award custody of children jointly to both parents.
+Generally, within the California divorce process, California prefers to award custody of children jointly to both parents.
 If there are compelling reasons not to, for instance, if one of the parents tends toward abusive behavior or dependence on controlled substances, legal custody may be granted to the other parent.